John Calvin — "For we must not think that it is an arbitrary will in God that is the cause of e…"

 * Initial load can take up to 90 seconds — revising the preview in another color is nearly instant.

-"We are not our own; we belong to God."
+"We are not our own; we are God's."

 French theologian whose Institutes of the Christian Religion (1536) systematized Protestant Reformed doctrine, including predestination.
 Closely associated with Martin Luther (Reformation founder, Calvin's predecessor).
 For an intellectual contrast, see Jacobus Arminius, Dutch Reformed theologian (1560-1609) — Arminius's rejection of strict double-predestination founded Arminianism — the theological tradition modern Methodism, most evangelicalism, and Pentecostalism descend from.
 The Calvinist-Arminian debate has divided Protestantism for 400 years.